russian roulette game - Game Rules & Basics

 - Determine Participants: First, decide who will participate.
 Generally, the more participants, the more thrilling the game.
 However, the number should not be too high to avoid increasing the game's danger.

 - Assign Roles: Participants take turns being the "shooter" and the "observer."
-The shooter pulls the trigger, while the observer ensures the game's fairness.
+The shooter pulls the trigger, while the observer ensures the game's fairness by randomly loading the bullet into one of the chambers.

-- Start the Game: The shooter places the revolver on the table, closes their eyes, and the observer randomly loads one bullet into a chamber.
-The shooter then opens their eyes, points the gun at their temple, and pulls the trigger.
+- Start the Game: The shooter places the revolver on the table, closes their eyes or looks away, and the observer spins the cylinder to randomize the bullet's position.
+The shooter then points the gun at their temple and pulls the trigger.

 - Next Turn: If the shooter survives, the game continues with the next shooter repeating the process.
 If the bullet fires, the game ends, and the shooter is out.